|

 up call from construction trucks roaring up and down the street below

-that one would expect after a night with Jack Daniels on the roof.
+grogginess that one would expect after a night with Jack Daniels on the

+roof.
+We said our goodbyes to Ain Zhalta, loaded the car, and took off

+to the East though the mountains toward the city of Baalbeck.
+The

+ride was pretty rough and we had to go through several military check

+points.
+These are not as bad as they look from a distance, though

+the tanks and guys with machine guns can tweak the nerves a bit.
 We

-said our goodbyes to Ain Zhalta, loaded the car, and took off to the

-East though the mountains toward the city of Baalbeck.
-The ride was

-pretty rough and we had to go through several military check points.

-These are not as bad as they look from a distance, though the tanks and

-guys with machine guns can tweak the nerves a bit.
-We drove through the

-mountain ranges.
-I can’t really think of an appropriate adjective to
+massive snow crested mountain ranges.
+I can’t really think of an

 Baalbeck is the home